Major & Minor Requirements

 Requirements for the Minor

-A minor in Middle Eastern Studies consists of five units, of which at least one should be at the 300 level (excluding 350).
-Units must be taken in at least two departments; only one course at the 100 level can be counted towards the minor.
+A minor in Middle Eastern Studies consists of five units, of which at least one should be at the 300 level (excluding MES 350).
+Units must be taken in at least two departments; only one course at the 100 level can be counted toward the minor.
 Second-year Arabic may be counted towards the minor.
+All courses for the minor must be taken at Wellesley.

 The only route to honors in the major is writing a thesis and passing an oral examination.
-To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100-level; the Advisory Committee may petition on her behalf if her GPA in the major is between 3.0 and 3.5.
+To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100-level; the Advisory Committee may petition on behalf of the student if their GPA in the major is between 3.0 and 3.5.
 See Academic Distinctions.
+A student who wishes to be admitted to the honors program should discuss their plans with their advisor well before the application is due, and should normally have completed at least two courses within the discipline or department of the advisor.